-27. The Pension Board will fulfil a statutory function set out by the Public Service Pensions Act and in related secondary legislation (primarily scheme regulations).
+28. The pension board will fulfil a statutory function set out by the Public Service Pensions Act and in related secondary legislation (primarily scheme regulations).
 The Agency's Management Advisory Board will have oversight of the operation of the SPPA as a whole.
-The Chair of the Pension Board may be invited to attend the Agency's Management Advisory Board as a non-decision-making observer, strengthening governance and communications links.
+The Chair of the pension board may be invited to attend the Management Advisory Board as a non-decision-making observer, strengthening governance and communications links.

-28. The Pension Board will liaise and work with the Scheme Advisory Board on key matters such as implementation of rule or legislative changes and communications.
-The Pension Board annual report will be shared with the Scheme Advisory Board for information purposes.
-The relationship between the two Boards is important for the continuous improvement process around good governance.
+29. There may be occasions where the pension board liaises with/works with the Scheme Advisory Board on key matters such as communication.
+The pension board annual report will be shared with the Scheme Advisory Board for information purposes.

+The relationship between the two boards will be considered as part of the continuous improvement process for good governance.